 The Company believes that the current market price of its Common Shares does not fully reflect their underlying value and that current market conditions provide opportunities for the Company to acquire Common Shares at attractive prices.
 In the Company’s view, a repurchase of Common Shares would be an effective use of its cash resources and would be in the best interests of the Company and its shareholders.
-It would both enhance liquidity for shareholders seeking to sell and provide an increase in the proportionate interests of shareholders wishing to maintain their positions.
+The Company believes that it would both enhance liquidity for shareholders seeking to sell and provide an increase in the proportionate interests of shareholders wishing to maintain their positions.

-The Company repurchased a total of 2,300,000 Common Shares under the NCIB it previously announced on March 9, 2020.
-Of those, 1,705,655 Common Shares were purchased within the previous 12 months at a weighted average purchase price of $11.85 CDN per Common Share.
+The Company was permitted to repurchase a total of up to 2,000,000 Common Shares under the NCIB it previously announced on April 6, 2021, of which 85,592 Common Shares were purchased at a weighted average purchase price of $16.10 CDN per Common Share.

 About the Company